Mattman135/Joint-mixed-effect-modelling/README.md

 ## Files

 #### SIMULATE DATA
 It simulates data that is similar to real world CF (cystic fibrosis) data.
 There are 26 variables as input.
-See the comment in the file for default settings.